Porsche 911 Common Problems

-An integral part of the emissions system, the Air Oil Separator (AOS) is designed to extract oil from gases in the crankcase, recycle the oil to the sump and send the gas through the combustion path to be burnt and cleaned by the catalytic converters.
+As an integral part of the emissions system, the Air Oil Separator (AOS) is designed to extract oil from gases in the crankcase.
+The oil is recycled to the sump and the gas is sent through the combustion path to be burnt and cleaned by the catalytic converters.
 The AOS has caused numerous issues on Porsche engines.

 As the membrane in the AOS fails, oil is sucked into the air intake.
-Initially this can show up as a check engine light for fuel adaptations and the oil can be deposited on the o2 sensors and cause emission faults.
+Initially this can show up as a check engine light for fuel adaptations and the oil can be deposited on the o2 sensors causing emission faults.

 Of course, once it fails completely, the resultant huge clouds of white smoke are fairly obvious.
 At that point, it is clear what needs to be done.
 However, replacing the aos sooner rather than later can be a good precaution against other failures.

-A failing air oil separator (aos) is the likely cause of rear main seal failure and oil leaks as it is in other VAG cars.
-Crankcase gas is not extracted well enough, pressure builds in the case under heavy acceleration and escapes out of the rear main seal causing seal failure and the resultant oil leak.
+A failing air oil separator (aos) is the likely cause of rear main seal failure and oil leaks, as it is in other VAG cars.
+Crankcase vacuum exceeds the normal range in the engine under heavy acceleration and sucks in air damaging the rear main seal.
 This is commonly seen on Audi engines as well.

-A failing aos also causes oil pass into the intake and will cause the engine management to adjust fuel mixtures to compensate.
+A failing aos also causes too much oil to pass into the intake and will force the engine management to adjust fuel mixtures to compensate.
 The changing mixture can cause over fueling and lead to other more significant problems – See smoke at startup below.

 For cars that go to the track on a regular basis, a Porsche Motorsport AOS upgrade is highly recommended.
 The upgraded aos features a doubling in size of capacity for scavenging and is less prone to sucking up oil during high speed cornering.

 Symptom – Puff of Smoke at Cold Start